vnermolaev/commentimg/README.md

 Only images with extension `png`, `svg` and `jpg` are accepted.
 In filenames the following characters are allowed:

- - small and big characters
+ - Small and big characters,
- - numbers
+ - numbers,
- - dots
+ - dots,
- - minus signs
+ - minus signs,
- - for pathes slash and backslash
+ - for pathes slash and backslash and
- - underscore
+ - underscore.

 ### devcontainer

-to use in devcontainer, two options are there:
+To use this extension in a devcontainer, two options are there:

 #### commentimg.workspace_path_override

-override outside workspace path, from where the workspace is mounted inside the container. this option should be set in .vscode/settings.json in project.
+This setting overrides the outside workspace path (root for the images to display), from where the workspace is mounted inside the container.
+This option is intended to be set in .vscode/settings.json in project.
+Leave this Empty to use default vscode.
+It is especially useful for devcontainers.
+This path is relative to homedir if commentimg.home_dir_override is set.

 #### commentimg.home_dir_override

-override outside homedir for this extension, so path above can be given relative to home dir.
-This option should be set in homedir settings.json.
+This setting overrides outside homedir for this extension, so the path above (commentimg.workspace_path_override) can be set relative to home dir.
+This option is intended to be set in homedir/.vscode settings.json.
+It is especially useful for devcontainers if usernames in devcontainer and outside not equal.

 ### Bad stuff
 It's not possible to put images directly in the code as it's implemented